Reimagining Exhibition Web Pages

 • Display images in a way that encourages close looking — full screen, zoomable images are experiential.

-• Beyond image captions, why not share existing interpretative content (even if it’s just a few object labels)?
-Tell visitors more about the objects they’re seeing and pique their curiosity.
+• Beyond image captions, why not share existing interpretive content (even if it’s just a few object labels)?
+Tell visitors more about the objects they're seeing and pique their curiosity.

 • Add new content to the page over the course of the exhibition.
 What are visitors saying?
 What press has the project received?
 What curator-led tours are coming up soon?
 Is there an anniversary or event you want to highlight?